Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 One of the most common questions we receive at On The Grow is about seed compatibility with reusable grow mediums.
 Not every microgreen seed behaves the same when grown hydroponically, and understanding these differences can save you time, money, and frustration.

-After extensive testing with 68+ microgreen varieties, we've created this comprehensive guide to help you choose the right seeds for your reusable grow medium setup.
+After extensive testing with 70+ microgreen varieties, we've created this comprehensive guide to help you choose the right seeds for your reusable grow medium setup.
+New to microgreens entirely?
+Start with our beginner's guide to growing microgreens or grab our Beginner's Guide PDF.

 What Determines Seed Compatibility?

-Three main factors influence whether a microgreen seed will thrive on a reusable grow medium:
+Three main factors influence whether a microgreen seed will grow well on a reusable grow medium:

-Seed Size – Medium to large seeds typically perform better because they sit securely on the mesh without falling through the holes.
+Seed Size.
+Medium to large seeds typically perform better because they sit securely on the mesh without falling through the holes.
+Our 1.2mm standard silicone reusable grow medium works for most varieties, while the 1.7mm large-hole silicone is designed for larger seeds and aggressive root systems.

-Root Behavior – Seeds with manageable root systems are easier to harvest and clean up after.
-Some varieties develop aggressive roots that can tangle deeply into the medium.
+Root Behavior.
+Seeds with manageable root systems are easier to harvest and clean up after.
+Some varieties (like peas) develop aggressive roots that can tangle deeply into the medium.

 Seeds That Work Exceptionally Well

-These varieties have consistently performed well on both our silicone and stainless steel reusable grow mediums.
+These varieties have consistently performed well on our reusable silicone grow medium.
 They feature medium to large seeds with manageable root systems that make cleanup straightforward.

 Broccoli Varieties